Last Updated: 17 May 2021

 - each has agreed that it will only access and use personal information to the extent necessary to perform the functions contracted to it by us and which are necessary for us to be able to provide the Services;

-- we ensure that they will comply with all the obligations contained in this Policy either as part of the terms of service we have with them or pursuant to their commitment as organisations that have certified as being compliant with the EU-US Privacy Shield arrangement.
+- we ensure that they will comply with all the obligations contained in this Policy either as part of the terms of service we have with them, by an adequacy decision made by the European Commission, or through the use of standard contractual clauses approved by the European Commission, which shall afford your personal information the same level of protection provided to it under the EU GDPR.

 2. Optional Third-Party Services